iechor/docs/content/engine/swarm/ingress.md

 By default, swarm services which publish ports do so using the routing mesh.
 When you connect to a published port on any swarm node (whether it is running a given service or not), you are redirected to a worker which is running that service, transparently.
-Effectively, Docker acts as a load balancer for your swarm services.
+Effectively, iEchor acts as a load balancer for your swarm services.

 You can bypass the routing mesh, so that when you access the bound port on a